AnyLog-co/AnyLog-API/README.md

 ## Requirements

-Either EdgeLake or AnyLog node running with Network (TCP, REST and message broker) already preset
+Either EdgeLake or AnyLog node running with Network REST configuration already preset with desired connection information values.
+Otherwise, API tool will not be able to communicate with the node.

 ## Examples